KIDMO—Kidney prediction model

 What is KIDMO?

-KIDMO is a clinical prediction model designed to help clinicians to better understand how the combination of donor and recipient clinical characteristics influence long-term graft survival in deceased-donor kidney transplantation.
+KIDMO is a clinical prediction model designed to help clinicians better understand how the combination of donor and recipient clinical characteristics influences long-term graft survival in deceased-donor kidney transplantation.

 Why is KIDMO useful?